FedericoTs/FeedbackforFounders/documentation/auth_implementation_tracking.md

 ## Notes

 - The auth audit script successfully identified all components using useAuth
+- Fixed syntax error in StoryboardAuthWrapper that was causing compilation to fail
 - All storyboard components are now properly wrapped with StoryboardAuthWrapper
 - Fixed issues with nested StoryboardAuthWrapper instances that were causing context conflicts
 - Restructured storyboard components to have a single StoryboardAuthWrapper at the top level